llmsystem/llmsystem2024spring/docs/FAQ.md

 **Q: I am on a waiting list.
 How likely will I be admitted?**

 **A:** If you satisfy the prerequisite, please stay in the first two weeks.
 There will be a vacancy.

+**Q: May I audit the course**
+**A:** There is not audit option for this course since university requires accomodating all students on the waitlist first and there is a long waitlist currently.